-For once, we can leave historical change to one side: it remains to be seen how effective Pele and Messi would be together as a forward line-up, or Saint Cecilia and Bach (in the orchestra, or indeed in the football team).
-A more basic difference is that, more than football or the WAM canon, Daoist ritual is always specific to a small locality.
+For once, we can leave historical change to one side: it remains to be seen how effective Pelé and Messi would be together as a forward line-up, or Saint Cecilia and Bach (in the orchestra, or indeed in the football team; cf. the Monty Python Philosophers’ football).
+A more basic difference is that—more than football or the WAM canon—the performance of Daoist ritual is always specific to a small locality.
 Even if their ritual manuals may have a lot in common, household Daoists from different places can hardly work together.
-Never mind Daoists from Shanghai and Fujian, Gansu, and Jiangxi; the whole performance of the Li family is significantly different from that of groups in nearby Hunyuan or Shuozhou.
+Never mind Daoists from Shanghai, Fujian, and Hunan; even within north Shanxi, the whole ritual performance of the Li family in Yanggao is significantly different from that of groups in Hunyuan or Shuozhou counties very nearby.

 Fun game, though.
 See also Strictly north Shanxi Daoist ritual.